Judeitopa/alx-low_level_programming/0x03-debugging/README.md

-this is a debugginh project
+this code checks the input 0 for a function